Freescale/Documentation/user-guide/source/machines.rst

 Machines
 ========

-The scope of this release includes both meta-fsl-arm and meta-fsl-arm-extra.
+The scope of this release includes both meta-freescale and meta-freescale-3rdparty.
 Please refer to the table below for the complete list of supported boards.